 Conventional endocrinologists often refer to the TSH test as the “gold standard” test for diagnosing and treating thyroid conditions.
 One major symptom of hypothyroidism is low energy.
 So, it’s important to make sure that your TSH is within the range of a healthy person without thyroid disease (not within the range of an elderly person or someone with subclinical thyroid disease).

 The National Academy of Clinical Biochemists indicates that 95 percent of individuals without thyroid disease have TSH concentrations below 2.5 μIU/mL.
-However, as of 2017, the official reference range for the TSH test in most labs in the U.S. runs from approximately 0.5 to 4.5 or 5.0 (μIU/mL).
+However, as of 2017, the official TSH reference range in most U.S. labs, runs from approximately 0.5 to 4.5 or 5.0 (μIU/mL).
 A patient with TSH levels within this range is considered to have normal thyroid function.

 You may also be interested to know that of the 2,000+ people who took part in a survey I conducted, thyroid patients reported that optimizing their TSH helped improve their energy.
 Seventy-seven percent of my readers with a TSH level under 1 μIU/mL saw improvement in energy from medication interventions, and 72 percent with a TSH between 1 and 2 μIU/mL saw improvement in their energy levels.